 Biographies Characteristics Analysis

-This quiz can be included in the scenarios of an extracurricular event dedicated to the International Earth Day or scenarios of ecological holidays .
+This quiz can be included in scripts extracurricular activity dedicated to International Day land or scenarios for environmental holidays .

-1. In the tundra, only the top layer of soil has time to thaw during the short, cool summer.
-And the layer, hard as a stone, with streaks of ice, lying under it, is called ... (permafrost).
+1. In the tundra, during the short, cool summer, only the very top layer of soil has time to thaw.
+And the layer hard as stone, with streaks of ice, lying underneath is called... (permafrost).

 2. Can a polar bear and a penguin meet in nature?
-(No. The polar bear lives at the North Pole, and the penguin lives at the South.)
+(No. Polar bear lives at the North Pole, and the penguin lives at the South Pole.)

-4. This climatic zone resembles a huge beach.
+4. This climate zone resembles a huge beach.
 (Desert.)

 5. Name a city and a river that have the same name.
 (Moscow, Orel.)

 6. St. Petersburg, Orenburg.
-What does the word "burg" mean in German?
+What does it mean when translated from german word"burg"?
 (Fortress, city.)

-7. What are the geographical objects named after famous travelers?
-(Strait of Magellan, Khabarovsk city, Tasmania island.)
+7. Name it geographical features, named after famous travelers?
+(Strait of Magellan, city of Khabarovsk, island of Tasmania.)

-8. In the polar regions of our planet, this unusually beautiful natural phenomenon can be observed.
+8. In the polar regions of our planet you can observe this unusually beautiful natural phenomenon.
 (Northern lights.)

-10. In which country is one of the seven wonders of the world - the world famous pyramids?
+10. Which country is home to one of the seven wonders of the world - the world famous pyramids?
 (In Egypt.)

-11. What city has a name that matches the name of a bird of prey?
+11. Which city has the same name as a bird of prey?
 (Eagle.)

-12. Which city is named after the shape of the bay on the shore of which this city is located?
-The bay, by its shape, resembles the horn of a large herbivore.
+12. Which city is named after the shape of the bay on the shores of which this city is located?
+The shape of the bay resembles the horn of a large herbivore.
 (Taganrog.)

-13. There is a city in our country, the name of which is the most beloved and affectionate word for any person.
-(Mom City.)
+13. There is a city in our country whose name is the most beloved and with a kind word for any person.
+(Mama City.)

 14. Which city is crawling?
 (Uzhgorod.)

-15. Name the smallest and coldest ocean.
+15. Name the smallest and cold ocean.
 (Arctic.)

 16. Which peninsula complains about its small size?
 (Yamal.)

-17. What island can be worn on the head?
+17. Which island can you wear on your head?
 (Sombrero.)

 18. The name of which state coincides with the name of the headdress?
 (Panama.)

-19. What kind of cape can dig a garden?
-(Shovel.)
+19. Which cape can be used to dig up a vegetable garden?
+(Spatula.)

-20. What is the season in South America and Australia in July?
+20. What time of year is it in South America and Australia in July?
 (Winter.)

-21. This is the only continent in the world on which there is absolutely no vegetation.
+21. This is the only continent in the world that has absolutely no vegetation.
 (Antarctica.)

-22. The contours of which country on the map resemble a boot?
+22. The outlines of which country on the map resemble boots?
 (Italy.)

-23. Only on this continent marsupials live.
+23. Marsupials live only on this continent.
 In addition, there is only one state here.
 (Australia.)

-26. The station in Siberia, which has the "coldest" name?
-(Station Zima.)
+26. The station in Siberia with the coolest name?
+(Zima station.)

-27. What city in Russia is called Venice of the North, since, like the Italian city of Venice, it is located on several dozen islands?
-(St. Petersburg.)
+27. What city in Russia is called Northern Venice, since it, like the Italian city of Venice, is located on several dozen islands?
+(Saint Petersburg.)

-28. Once an unusual rain poured down on one of the US cities: pebbles, algae and even frogs fell from the sky!
-What natural phenomenon preceded such a "rain"?
+28. One day, an unusual rain fell on one of the US cities: pebbles, algae and even frogs fell from the sky!
+Which a natural phenomenon preceded such a “rain”?
 (Tornado.)

 29. The natural border between Europe and Asia is located on the territory of our country.
 Do you know where this border is?
 (Across the Ural Mountains.)